heygrady/blog/source/_posts/2012-04-20-compass-grid-gem-and-new-fluid-grid.markdown

 ---
 layout: post
-title: "Compass Grid Gem and New Fluid Grid"
+title: "Compass Grid Plugin and A New Fluid Grid Option"
 date: 2012-04-20 23:17
 comments: true
 categories: sass compass grid css
 ---
 In a previous post on [using Sass with the 1KB CSS Grid]({% post_url 2011-02-17-using-sass-with-the-1kb-grid-system %}) I reviewed in depth the concept of using Sass and Compass to remove unnecessary classes from your HTML markup and use mixins instead.
 After using this grid on my own projects for the past year I've finally created a Ruby Gem for called [compass-grid-plugin](http://rubygems.org/gems/compass-grid-plugin) and I've updated the [GitHub repository](https://github.com/heygrady/1KB-SCSS-Grid) to include a fluid grid option as well.
-The fluid grid will be documented her in depth.
+For now I'm calling it "Grid" because that's what I've been calling it.
+The fluid grid will be documented in-depth below.

 - [Grid on Github](https://github.com/heygrady/1KB-SCSS-Grid)
 - [Grid on Ruby Gems](http://rubygems.org/gems/compass-grid-plugin)